-- 3.9 Extending loans from the enterprise to members of the Management and Supervisory Boards or their relatives requires the approval of the Supervisory Board. - 3.10 The Management Board and Supervisory Board shall report each year on the enterprise's Corporate Governance in the Annual Report (Corporate Governance Report).
-This includes the explanation of possible deviations from the recommendations of this Code.
-Comments can also be provided on the Code's suggestions.
+- 3.9 Extending loans from the enterprise to members of the Management and Supervisory Boards or their relatives requires the approval of the Supervisory Board. - 3.10 The Management Board and Supervisory Board shall report each year on Corporate Governance (Corporate Governance Report) and publish this report in connection with the statement on Corporate Governance.
+Comments should also be provided on the Code's suggestions.
 The company shall keep previous declarations of conformity with the Code available for viewing on its website for five years.

-4. Management Board
+4 Management Board

-- 4.1 Tasks and Responsibilities - 4.1.1 The Management Board is responsible for independently managing the enterprise.
-In doing so, it is obliged to act in the enterprise's best interests and undertakes to increase the sustainable value of the enterprise. - 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance). - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.2 Composition and Compensation - 4.2.1 The Management Board shall be comprised of several persons and have a Chairman or Spokesman.
-By-Laws shall govern the work of the Management Board, in particular the allocation of duties among individual Management Board members, matters reserved for the Management Board as a whole, and the required majority for Management Board resolutions (unanimity or resolution by majority vote). - 4.2.2 At the proposal of the committee dealing with Management Board contracts, the full Supervisory Board shall discuss and regularly review the structure of the Management Board compensation system.
+- 4.1 Tasks and Responsibilities - 4.1.1 The Management Board is responsible for independently managing the enterprise in the interest of the enterprise, thus taking into account the interests of the shareholders, its employees and other stakeholders, with the objective of sustainable creation of value. - 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance). - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.1.5 When filling managerial positions in the enterprise the Management Board shall take diversity into consideration and, in particular, aim for an appropriate consideration of women. - 4.2 Composition and Compensation - 4.2.1 The Management Board shall be comprised of several persons and have a Chairman or Spokesman.
+By-Laws shall govern the work of the Management Board, in particular the allocation of duties among individual Management Board members, matters reserved for the Management Board as a whole, and the required majority for Management Board resolutions (unanimity or resolution by majority vote).